Best Running Headphones of 2025

 Durability

-Most in-ear headphones will last two to three years if taken care of.
+Most in-ear headphones will last several years if taken care of.
 Even with the best care, wires will work loose in many headphones, rendering one or both earbuds useless.
 As with most products, paying more for headphones generally means they will last longer.
-If you tend to lose small items like headphones, buying a less expensive pair, like the $30 JLab Go Air Sport headphones, could be a good idea so to minimize the replacement cost when they inevitably get misplaced.
+If you tend to lose small items like headphones, buying a less expensive pair, such as the $30 JLab Go Air Sport+ headphones, could be a good idea to minimize the replacement cost when they inevitably get misplaced.

 Safety Features

-While most headphones have volumes that will top out at about 100 decibels, keeping them below 70 decibels is recommended to prevent damage to your hearing.
+While most headphones have volumes that can reach about 100 decibels, keeping them below 70 decibels is recommended to prevent damage to your hearing.
 Generally speaking, if you’re keeping the volume low enough to hear noises around you, which we highly recommend for safety, then you’re not in a volume range that could cause damage to your ears.
-Some devices will allow you to set a maximum volume so you don’t inadvertently turn them up too high.
-Bone conduction headphones, like the Shokz OpenRun Pro 2, also can minimize potential damage to your ears.
+Some devices allow you to set a maximum volume, preventing you from inadvertently turning them up too high.
+Bone conduction headphones, such as the Shokz OpenRun Pro 2, can also help minimize potential damage to your ears.

-If you’re concerned about hearing damage, over-ear headphones are better for ear health since the speaker is farther away from your ear drum.
+If you’re concerned about hearing damage, over-ear headphones are generally better for your ear health since the speaker is positioned farther away from your eardrum.
 Taking breaks from listening to music after an hour is also recommended to give your ears a chance to recover.

 Best Running Headphones - wearing the Skullcandy Push ANC Active